Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Buffer is a popular social media management tool you can use to schedule posts on social media.

-With WP to Buffer free plugin, you can connect your WordPress.org website with your Buffer account and set up automatic posting on your social media profiles.
+With the free WP to Buffer plugin, you can connect your WordPress.org website with your Buffer account and set up automatic posting on your social media profiles.

 WordPress.com has a built-in option to show related content after posts.

-You can add this feature on your WordPress.org website using the free plugin Yet Another Related Posts.
+You can add this feature to your WordPress.org website using the free Yet Another Related Posts Plugin.

 Yet Another Related Posts Plugin

-You can enable the Like option for your WordPress.com comments.
-This feature is useful to improve user interaction in your comment area.
+You can turn on the ‘Like’ option for your WordPress.com comments.
+This feature is helpful to improve user interaction in your comment area.

 You can use more powerful email marketing features on your self-hosted WordPress blog with Constant Contact.